Luke Raley Preview, Player Props: Rays vs. Twins

 Twins Pitching Rankings

-- The 9.5 strikeouts per nine innings put together by the Twins pitching staff ranks first in MLB.
+- The Twins have the fifth-ranked team ERA among all MLB pitching staffs (3.93).

-- The Twins' 3.91 team ERA ranks sixth among all MLB pitching staffs.
+- Twins pitchers combine to rank 14th in baseball in home runs allowed (173 total, 1.2 per game).

-- Twins pitchers combine to surrender 171 total home runs at a clip of 1.2 per game (to rank 14th in baseball).
+- In his most recent appearance on Wednesday, the righty tossed four innings against the Cleveland Guardians, allowing two earned runs while surrendering four hits.

-- In his most recent time out on Tuesday, the righty threw six innings against the Cleveland Guardians, giving up three earned runs while surrendering six hits.
+- In 25 games this season, the 27-year-old has amassed a 4.21 ERA and 10.8 strikeouts per nine innings, while allowing a batting average of .240 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.